Forecast

 Average Daily Minimum Temperature (°C) | 25.7 | 25.4 | 25.3 | 25.2 |

-Table 1: Long-term rainfall and temperature statistics for June, July, August and September
+Table 1: Long-term rainfall and temperature statistics for June to September

-For updates of the daily weather forecast, please visit the MSS website (https://www.weather.gov.sg), NEA website (www.nea.gov.sg), or download the myENV app.
+For the latest weather forecast, including heavy rain warnings, please visit our MSS website (www.weather.gov.sg), NEA website (www.nea.gov.sg) or download the myENV app.

 *based on 30-yr climatological reference period (1991-2020)